luau-lang/rfcs/docs/syntax-lambda-function.md

 ## Alternatives

 This syntax does not have to be implemented at all.
 It encourages users to write less error-prone code at best via functional programming, and it is another thing for a newcomer to learn how to read at worst.
-Some users may prefer writing their code in an inherently less performant style.

 There were a lot of other syntaxes considered before this, some examples and explanations why they were not chosen are listed below: